starlingx/test/doc/source/manual_tests/security/security_passw_rule_setup.rst

 * From horizon as admin user go to identity tab -> users.

-* Wait 'n' minutes until Horizon session expires.
+* Wait 'n' minutes until Horizon session (port 8080) expires.

 * Once the Horizon session expires make sure you can re-login using same user/password."